 Additional information about Sequoia is available on the SEC's website at adviserinfo.sec.gov.

 Item 2 - Material Changes

-This section discusses only material changes to Sequoia Financial Advisors, LLC's (SFA) Form ADV Part 2A Brochure since the date of our last annual update March 31, 2023.
-There have been no material changes to our Part 2A since March 31, 2023.
+This section discusses only material changes to Sequoia Financial Advisors, LLC's (SFA) Form ADV Part 2A Brochure since the date of our last annual update March 21, 2025.